Linux package managers cheatsheet

 (xbps-remove -Ro to uninstall directly)

-reinstall recommended: no equivalent
+reinstall recommended: not applicable

 up- or downgrade to match repo: xbps-install -uf (might be unsafe)